-Battery degradation is a natural process in any batteries, including those that power vehicles.
+Battery degradation is a natural process in any battery, including those that power vehicles.
 Degradation permanently reduces the amount of energy a battery can store, or the amount of power it can deliver.
 The batteries in EVs can generally deliver more power than the powertrain components can handle, so degradation is rarely observable in the driving performance of EVs, but it can impact how much energy can be stored, which directly affects range.

 When the time does come to replace an EV battery, they will be much cheaper than they are today.
 Battery costs dropped 80% from 2010-2019, and are expected to continue to get cheaper.